Contrasting Aphria (APHA) and Its Competitors

 |14

-This table compares Aphria and its competitors top-line revenue, earnings per share and valuation.
+This table compares Aphria and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue